webcomputing/AssistantJS/README.md

 - **[assistant-boostrap][10]**: A well documented bootrap AssistantJS application.
 Maybe you want to use it to initialize your own project!
 - **[stackoverflow][12]**: If you have any further questions, ask them on stackoverflow and use the `assistant.js` tag!

+## License
+For license information, see our [license file][14].
+We might change this license to a more community-friendly one later, and will never charge you for using AssistantJS is a non-commercial setup.

 [1]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [2]: http://inversify.io/
 [3]: https://github.com/webcomputing/inversify-components